This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How is PCS diagnosed?

-Your healthcare provider will ask about your child's injury.
-Tell the provider when it happened, what hit your child, and the force of the blow.
-Tell him or her about any confusion your child has or changes in his or her behavior.
+Your healthcare provider will ask about your child's symptoms.
+Tell the provider when symptoms began and if anything makes them better or worse.
 Your child may need any of the following:

 - A neurologic exam is used to test your child's memory and ability to recognize familiar things.
 It will also show healthcare providers your child's eye, verbal, and muscle responses.

-- CT scan pictures of your child's head may show an injury.
-Your child may be given contrast liquid to help healthcare providers see the pictures better.
+- CT or MRI pictures may show an injury.
+Your child may be given contrast liquid to help the injury show up better in the pictures.
 Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.

 How is PCS treated?